Surgical Case Library

 Hernia & Abdominal Wall

-Antiplatelet agents have been widely used during hemodialysis in uremic patients.
-The most commonly used medic...
+<p>Antiplatelet agents have been widely used during hemodialysis in uremic patients.
+The most commonly used me...

 To the best of our knowledge, similar cases of bilateral rectus sheath hematomas causing bladder irritation symptoms have not been previously reported in international literature.